Skip to main content

 III.
 Board Committees

 1. Committees.
-The current five standing committees of the Board are: the Acquisition Committee; the Audit Committee; the Compensation and Management Development Committee; the Environmental, Social, and Public Policy Committee; and the Nomination and Governance Committee.
+The current five standing committees of the Board are: the Acquisition Committee; the Audit Committee; the Compensation and Management Development Committee; the Public Policy Committee; and the Nomination and Governance Committee.
 From time-to-time, the Board may establish a new committee or disband a current committee depending upon the circumstances.

 2. Committee Member Selection.
 The Board will designate the members and Chair of each committee, endeavoring to match the committee’s function and needs for expertise with individual skills and experience of the appointees to the committee.
 The membership of the Audit, the Compensation and Management Development, and the Nomination and Governance Committees shall consist solely of independent directors, which directors shall also meet applicable criteria for independence under Nasdaq, Securities and Exchange Commission rules, and/or tax rules applicable to such committees.